-Mr. V. Hemanth, MCA Student, Department of Master of Computer Applications, Vignan's Institute of Information Technology (A), Visakhapatnam-530049.
+Mr. Veera.
+Hemanth, MCA Student, Department of Master of Computer Applications, Vignan's Institute of Information Technology (A), Visakhapatnam-530049.
+Dr. B. Prasad, Assistant Professor, Department of Information Technology, Vignan's Institute of Information Technology(A), Visakhapatnam-530049.

 Abstract

 Personality profoundly shapes our lives, influencing decisions, well-being, health, and myriad other preferences.
 Traditionally described through the lens of the Big Five personality traits-Openness (O), Conscientiousness (C), Extraversion (E), Agreeableness (A), and Neuroticism (N)-assessing personality traits has relied on time-consuming questionnaires.
 However, with the rise of technology, there's a growing demand for automated personality detection, driven by practical applications.
 This need is particularly pressing in the context of user-generated content, where individual input statements and personal content serve as valuable indicators of personality.
 By harnessing the wealth of self-disclosed information and digital footprints, personality traits can be inferred from user-defined data.
 Machine learning algorithms, especially those utilizing deep learning techniques like Convolutional Neural Networks (CNNs), offer a promising avenue for extracting personality traits from textual data.
 These algorithms are trained to discern patterns and nuances within user-defined input, enabling accurate personality predictions.
 By leveraging user-provided data, this approach facilitates a deeper understanding of an individual's personality, paving the way for tailored interventions and personalized services in various domains.
 This automated approach, rooted in the OCEAN traits, holds promise for personalized services, targeted interventions, and a deeper understanding of human behavior in the digital age, spanning fields from psychology to marketing and beyond.